StackVista/stackstate-cli/internal/stackstate_client/docs/AnomalyFeedbackApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiAnomalyFeedbackGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCollectAnomalyFeedbackRequest struct via the builder pattern

 Name | Type | Description  | Notes